cljdoc/cljdoc/ops/README.md

 This directory contains a [Terraform](https://www.terraform.io/) configuration to create infrastructure required by cljdoc.

+It also contains a [Packer](https://www.packer.io/) configuration to create machine images for the cljdoc server.

 > The intention here is not just to make it easy to spin up an
 > environment but also to document what is needed.